 - Only this course can merge the experiences of a major development financing institution, academia, and business to provide a 360° approach to development;

 - This same collaborative approach to designing and delivering the program will provide course participants a unique opportunity to engage in development collaboratively, reconciling the priorities and values of diverse sectors and actors so that we may tap into the strengths each one brings to the table.
 360° thinking will be applied to actors (bringing together all the right players from each sector), and to concepts (approaching development with a view to scalable impact, sustainability, and innovation);

 - The IDB and Google are pioneers in institutionalizing partnerships, innovation, and development into their operations.
 As a result, they have learned by doing and achieved a unique level of expertise.
 Through their involvement, they can teach participants how to establish the institutional infrastructure needed for this 360° approach to development to thrive.

-The fee for this intensive five-day program is $5000 CAD (plus applicable taxes), although significant support will be made available to select participants from the public and non-profit sectors.
+The fee for this intensive five-day program is $5000 CAD (plus applicable taxes), although significant support will be made available to select high-level representatives or executives from the public and non-profit sectors.
 All course-related material, breakfast, lunch, accommodation and healthy break refreshments are included.
 Upon completion of the program, participants will receive a Certificate of Completion from McGill University’s Institute for the Study of International Development.*